Nyxorium/Prism/README.md

 ];
 ```

-The `id` must match the label identifier in your Ozone labeller service exactly.
+The `id` must match the label identifier in your labeller service file exactly.

 ## Cloudflare Pages setup